 Naomi Kikoler is the director of the Simon-Skjodt Center for the Prevention of Genocide.
 As the Center’s deputy director she led Center’s policy engagement with the United States government and work on Bearing Witness countries, including undertaking the documentation of the commission of genocide by ISIS.
 Previously she developed and implemented the Global Centre for the Responsibility to Protect’s work on populations at risk and efforts to advance R2P globally and led the Centre’s advocacy, including targeting the United Nations Security Council.
 Prior to joining the Global Centre for the Responsibility to Protect in 2008, she worked on national security and refugee law and policy for Amnesty International Canada.
 She has also worked for the UN Office of the Special Advisor on the Prevention of Genocide, the Office of the Prosecutor at the UN International Criminal Tribunal for Rwanda, and the Brookings-Bern Project on Internal Displacement at the Brookings Institution, and she worked as an election monitor in Kenya with the Carter Center.
-She has been an adjunct professor at the New School University and is the author of numerous publications, including the US Holocaust Memorial Museum's 2015 report, Our Generation is Gone: The Islamic States Targeting of Minorities in Ninewa, the 2013 Nexus Fund series on the emerging powers and mass atrocity prevention, and the 2011 report Risk Factors and Legal Norms Associated with Genocide Prevention for the UN Office on the Prevention of Genocide and the Jacob Blaustein Institute.
+She has been an adjunct professor at the New School University and is the author of numerous publications, including the US Holocaust Memorial Museum's 2015 report, Our Generation is Gone: The Islamic State's Targeting of Minorities in Ninewa, the 2013 Nexus Fund series on the emerging powers and mass atrocity prevention, and the 2011 report Risk Factors and Legal Norms Associated with Genocide Prevention for the UN Office on the Prevention of Genocide and the Jacob Blaustein Institute.
 She is a graduate of McGill University’s Faculty of Law, Oxford University, where her masters thesis was on the Rwandan genocide, and the University of Toronto.
 She is a board member of the Canadian Centre for the Responsibility to Protect, the Free Yezidi Foundation, is a Fellow at the Montreal Institute for Genocide and Human Rights Studies, and was called to the Bar of Upper Canada.

-Jackie Scutari is a program manager for the Simon-Skjodt Center for the Prevention of Genocide, where she oversees a number of education, communication, and outreach initiatives.
-She works on the Museum's exhibits on contemporary genocide and genocide prevention and manages the Center’s website, social media, and communications strategy.
+Jackie Scutari is a senior program manager for the Simon-Skjodt Center for the Prevention of Genocide, where she oversees a number of education, communication, and outreach initiatives.
+She works on the Museum's exhibitions on contemporary genocide and genocide prevention and manages the Center’s website, social media, and communications strategy.
 She also produces programming for professional and public audiences.
 Formerly Jackie served as the Center's research assistant and managed the internship program.
 Prior to her work at the Museum she was the program administrator for Georgetown University’s Fellowship Program.
 She has a BA in psychology from Georgetown University and an MS in conflict analysis and resolution from George Mason University, where her focus was the dynamics of gang structures and gang violence, the prevention of female youth participation in gang activity, and the role of gender in the field of criminology.

 Amber Sears is the executive assistant to the director for the Simon-Skjodt Center for the Prevention of Genocide where she provides administrative support to the director and Center as a whole.
 Previously she served as the executive assistant to the vice president of administration and operations for the Chesapeake Bay Foundation.
 She has a BA in sociology from Pennsylvania State University with a minor in law and liberal arts.